 Black Community Initiatives

-The University of Denver tremendously values its Black community.
-As the higher education sector grappled with the ongoing pandemic of racial violence across the United States brought into national spotlight in 2020 with the murders of George Floyd, Breonna Taylor, Elijah McClain and numerous others in 2020, the University continued to forge forward in refining and developing ways to best recognize, care for, and support Black students, staff, faculty, alumni, and community partners.
-As part of its DEI action plan, DU is committing resources to address its inconsistent history and uneven, ongoing support of our Black community members.
-The goal through these efforts is to continue weaving an appreciation of Black people and all they bring throughout the University’s culture, with the hope that members of our Black community can unapologetically bring their full and authentic selves to the institution and thrive while being vital parts of the growth and excellence of the University of Denver both individually and collectively, now and into the future.
+As part of its DEI action plan, DU continues to commit resources to address its historically inconsistent and uneven support of our Black community members.
+The primary goal through these efforts is to weave an inclusion of Black people and all they bring throughout the University’s culture and structures.
+Our intention is that members of our Black communities can unapologetically bring their full and authentic selves to the institution and thrive while being vital parts of the growth and excellence of the University of Denver.
+We endeavor to create space for them to do so both individually and collectively, now and into the future.

 Associate Director of Black Community Initiatives, DEI